janewsome63/I5G-Tools/README.md

 2.)
 An axis can only be bound in its positive direction

 3.)
-WJ Still acts odd when calibration is pressed while toggled

-4.)
-WJ tab settings not implemented

-5.)
 Increase/Decrease/Switch buttons need to be mapped every time the program is opened